Women play vital role in agriculture

 - There are just over 3 million farm operators on the approximately 2 million farms in the United States.
 The Census revealed that 27 percent are women.

 - Women are listed as the primary operator of almost a quarter million farms, and the number is going up.

 The agricultural workplace encompasses a wide assortment of occupations.
 In present-day America, women are well aware that all these exciting and fulfilling careers are open to them.
 That’s one of the reasons FFA has proved popular with many young women.
-According statistics released by the organization, 41 percent of its members are women and women hold more than 50 percent of state leadership positions.
+According to statistics released by the organization, 38 percent of its members are women and women hold nearly 50 percent of state leadership positions.

 This issue of Farm News includes a section devoted to telling the stories of some of the women who are part of the success story of agriculture in Iowa.
 These articles serve as a reminder that American agriculture without women would be unthinkable.
 With their ever-more significant contributions it is destined to remain the pacesetter for the planet.